mc-imperial/spirv-control-flow/POPL-artifact/README.md

 # Artifact for "Taking Back Control in an Intermediate Representation for GPU Computing"

 ## Recommended platform
 We have prepared and tested this artifact on Ubuntu 20.04 and Ubuntu 20.10.
 We recommend that you run the artifact using the same versions.
-Any other linux distribution should work too, although you may have to change some installation commands to suit your distribution.
+Other Linux distributions should work too, although you may have to change some installation commands to suit your distribution.

 ## Files included in the artifact